DigitalCloud/advanced-notifications/README.md

 ```

-##### Example 2: as event listener
+##### Example 2: notification as event listener

-we can make notification as event listener by adding the handel() function to the notification class.
+we can make notification as event listener by adding the `handel()` function to the notification class.

 ```php